 For the most part, there is really no need for sudo-specific Aliases.
-Unix groups or user netgroups can be used in place of User_Aliases and Runas_Aliases.
+Unix groups, non-Unix groups (via the group_plugin) or user netgroups can be used in place of User_Aliases and Runas_Aliases.
 Host netgroups can be used in place of Host_Aliases.
-Since Unix groups and netgroups can also be stored in LDAP there is no real need for sudo-specific aliases.
+Since groups and netgroups can also be stored in LDAP there is no real need for sudo-specific aliases.